Gem Commonly Confused with Emeralds

 Much like tourmalines, fluorite can be any color of the rainbow, and be vividly colored.
 However, it will never be confused with emeralds because it is extremely brittle and delicate.
 It can’t even be faceted through normal techniques.
 Outside of mineral specimens, fluorite is not popular.
 It cannot even be set into jewelry without the gem being damaged.
 The main type of fluorite jewelry available on the market is as beads.

 Zircon is very likely to show emerald colors too, but is different from the previous examples as a durable gem.
-It even shows a better shine than emerald, but more importantly green zircon is unstable.
+It even shows a better shine than emeralds, but more importantly green zircon is unstable.
 It is weakly radioactive, making the gemstone deteriorate due to itself over time.